 But what you might not be aware of is that these are often high-interest unsecured personal loans that are marketed at homeowners looking to finance a specific project.

 And while a personal loan will mean you don’t need to rely on equity, this comes at a cost.
 In fact, personal loans (and credit cards) are almost always going to be the most expensive way to borrow the money you need for your project, with interest rates often between 8% and 15%.
 In comparison, at the bottom end, that’s almost double what you could pay on a RenoFi Loan.

 A higher interest rate means higher monthly payments.

 You will find that your borrowing power is reduced when using a personal loan, often making it difficult to borrow all of the money that’s needed.
 This type of loan also usually comes with a shorter repayment term, further increasing your monthly payments.

 For most homeowners, a personal loan isn’t going to be the best way to finance a garage, and better-suited options will exist.
 This is especially the case for larger and more costly builds.

 But, in comparison, for smaller projects at a lower cost, this will be the easiest option, especially when we consider that RenoFi Loans start from $20k.
 That said, be sure to think about your larger renovation wish list rather than single projects; it might make more sense to choose a different type of financing and get started on that larger project straight away.

-Whether you opt for a garage or a carport and whether you’re building new or converting an existing one, chances are the project is going to be an expensive one and this is why you need to make sure you have access to the right kind of financing – financing that is ideally suited to your needs.
+Whether you opt for a garage or a carport and whether you’re adding on, building new, or converting an existing one, chances are the project is going to be an expensive one and this is why you need to make sure you have access to the right kind of financing – financing that is ideally suited to your needs.